jessechen/polypile/README.md

 Deployment
 ----------

-Continuous deployment of the `trunk` branch
+The `trunk` branch is continuously deployed

 License
 -------